Tafawa Balewa Square: Monuments

 The entrance to the square has gigantic sculptures of four white horses hovering above the gate and seven red eagles, which are symbols from the national emblem signifying Strength and Dignity respectively.
 Other monuments in the square include the Remembrance Arcade (with memorials to World War I, World War II and Nigerian civil war victims) and the 26-storey Independence House, built in 1963 which was for a long time, the tallest building in Nigeria.

-Facilities
+Cricket ground

-The square has a capacity for 50,000 people.
-Facilities at the square include a shopping center, Airline's Travel Agencies, restaurants and car parking and a bus terminal.
+The square has a capacity for 55,000 people.
+Facilities at the square include a shopping center, airlines ticketing agencies, restaurants, car parking and a bus terminal.

 The cricket ground, the Tafawa Balewa Square Cricket Oval, is widely considered as the 'traditional home of cricket' in Nigeria.
 It hosted matches in the North-Western sub region of the 2018–19 ICC T20 World Cup Africa Qualifier tournament.
-The ground has been closed for 18 months to complete a renovation from a concrete surface to 10-strip turf to meet the ICC standards.
-The renovation was completed in January 2022, following which Nigeria hosted their first Women's Twenty20 International matches in the 2022 Nigeria Invitational Women's T20I Tournament.
+The ground was closed for 18 months to complete a renovation from a concrete surface to 10-strip turf to meet the ICC standards.
+The renovation was completed in January 2022, following which the ground hosted its first international cricket matches in the 2022 Nigeria Invitational Women's T20I Tournament.